“OH we are women, and we are singing,” they chant. But this small group of some of Glasgow’s most vulnerable women are doing far more than just that.

 For Anastasia, who has Pakistan and Roma heritage, finding the choir amongst negativity and intolerance she was facing felt like coming home.

-“I was feeling really deflated and I knew I had to do something positive and productive to combat it.
-Although it was a small step, you can only really do so much on your own, so I joined the choir,” she says.
+“I was feeling really deflated and I knew I had to do something positive and productive to combat it, so I joined the choir,” she says.

 Although many of the women are attempting to integrate themselves into Scotland and life here, the choir group also allows them to experience the backgrounds of people from a wide range of countries while uniting in their combined experiences.

 For Boatemaa from Ghana, it’s this fusion of cultures that she most enjoys about being part of the choir:

 “Although I can’t really sing, I love being a part of such a diverse group of people and singing songs from so many different places.

 “All the songs have a background, so it’s really opened my eyes to the differences but also the similarities between us all.”